Yohann-Moy/Angular-Pokedex-Final-Release/README.md

 # Angular-Pokedex-Final-Release.
 Pokedex made w/ Angular 8

-1. Get it and extract :
+1. Download / Clone :

-a.
-Clone the repository on you local environment using the command: git clone https://github.com/Yohann-Moy/Angular-Pokedex
+- Clone the repository on you local environment using the command: git clone https://github.com/Yohann-Moy/Angular-Pokedex-Final-Release

-b.
-Inside the "pokedex" folder, right click on the "node_modules" archive and select "extract it to node_modules\".
+⚠️ Don't pay attention to the files that could not be created. ⚠️

 2. Run the app.

-a.
-Go back to the root of the github clone.

-b.
-Inside the "fake_back-end" folder, open a terminal and execute the command : json-server --watch db.json
+- Reach the cloned repository, then inside the "fake_back-end" folder, open a terminal and execute the command : json-server --watch db.json.

+- Go back to the root of the cloned repository.

-c.
-Inside the "pokedex" folder, open a terminal and execute the command : npm start
+- Inside the "pokedex" folder, open a terminal and execute the command : npm start

+- Wait until compiling is done.

-d.
-Open a new tab in your browser and access to http://localhost:4200/
+- Open a new tab in your browser and access to the app by reaching : http://localhost:4200/

-e.
-ENJOY!
+- ENJOY !

 //